cyberbotics/webots-doc/reference/motor.md

 Where `output_torque` is the value returned by the [wb\_motor\_get\_torque\_feedback](#wb_motor_get_torque_feedback) function, `output_force` is the value returned by the [wb\_motor\_get\_force\_feedback](#wb_motor_get_force_feedback) function and `consumption` is a constant provided by the `consumption` field of the [Motor](motor.md) node.

 > **note**:
-This is a very simplified model for the energy consumption of an electrical motor, but it is sufficient for early prototyping purposes.
+This is a very simplified model for the energy consumption of an electrical motor, but it is sufficient for most prototyping purposes.
 If a more specific or accurate model is needed, it can be implemented in the robot controller itself.

 ### Motor Functions